sourcegraph/astannotate.js/README.md

 var x = a/*REF:a*/ + 8;
 ```

-And then defining AST annotation visitors:
+And then define AST annotation visitors:

 ```javascript
 var astannotate = require('astannotate');